Wisconsin Dram Shop Laws and Social Host Liability for Alcohol-Related Accidents

 Wisconsin's Dram Shop and Social Host Liability Law

-• medical bills related to the injury
+• medical bills for the care of your injuries

 • pain and suffering.